-With its largest research initiative to date on the subject of the energy transition, the Federal Ministry of Education and Research (BMBF) is supporting Germany's entry into the hydrogen economy.
+With its largest research initiative to date on the subject of the energy transition, the Federal Ministry of Education and Research (BMBF) supperts Germany's entry into the hydrogen economy.
 The three hydrogen lead projects are the result of an ideas competition.
-The lead projects form a central contribution of the BMBF to the implementation of the National Hydrogen Strategy.
+They are a central contribution of the BMBF to the implementation of the National Hydrogen Strategy.

-Over a period of four years, the lead projects intend to remove existing obstacles to Germany's entry into a hydrogen economy.
-The projects involve the series production of large-scale water electrolysers (H2Giga), the generation of hydrogen and downstream products on the high seas (H2Mare) and technologies for the transport of hydrogen (TransHyDE).
-In the H2Mare project, the Engler-Bunte-Institute and the DVGW research center will work on a process chain to produce LNG (liquefied natural gas) from H2.
+Over a period of four years, the lead projects intend to remove existing obstacles to Germany's entry into the hydrogen economy.
+The projects involve the series production of large-scale water electrolyzers (H2Giga), the generation of hydrogen and downstream products on the high seas (H2Mare), and technologies for the transport of hydrogen (TransHyDE).
+In the H2Mare project, the Engler-Bunte Institute and the DVGW Research Center will work on a process chain to produce LNG (liquefied natural gas) from H2.